IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Background

 \subsection{Coverage guided fuzzing}

-American Fuzzy Lop (AFL)~\cite{AFL} is a widely used open source fuzzing framework that implements a form of coverage-guided fuzzing, \autoref{fig:bg:Fuzzing} shows an overview of AFL.
-Rather than simply generate arbitrary inputs to a program under test (PUT), AFL instruments the PUT with the ability to track control-flow coverage.
-When a particular program input results in increased code coverage, AFL stores this input in a \textit{seed cache} for future use.
-When generating new random program inputs, AFL prefers to select previous inputs from the seed cache and further mutate them, rather than generating completely random input.
-Using this strategy, AFL and coverage-guided fuzzing tools are able to more quickly explore all different control-flow paths of the PUT, when compared to black-box fuzzing techniques without instrumentation.
+American Fuzzy Lop (AFL)~\cite{AFL}, an open source fuzzing framework, implements coverage-guided fuzzing.
+It instruments the program under test (PUT) with the ability to track control-flow coverage.
+When an input increases code coverage, AFL stores it in a \textit{seed cache} and mutates it to generate new inputs.
+This strategy allows AFL to explore different control-flow paths of the PUT efficiently.

 Many variations of coverage guided fuzzing have been developed, with the goal of finding bugs more efficiently by exploring a wider range of program behaviors with future executions of the PUT~\cite{10.1145/3512345}.
 There are studies on the impact of different feedback algorithms~\cite{241986, osti_10313742, IJON}.
 Different methods are proposed to prioritize seeds to improve the performance of fuzzing.~\cite{aflfast, MOPT, she2022effective}.
-Some fuzzers also target on triggering specific bugs~\cite{251544,rong2020int, razzer}.
-More advanced mutation strategies also show better fuzzing performance compared with random mutation~\cite{redqueen, neuzz, angora, 10.1145/3510003.3510174, rong2022valkyrie}.
-Many improvements of have been implemented in AFL++~\cite{AFLplusplus}, making it a good framework for further development.
+Some fuzzers target specific bugs~\cite{251544,rong2020int, razzer} and libraries~\cite{chen2023Hopper, lyu2024PromptFuzz}.
+More advanced mutation strategies also show better fuzzing performance compared with random mutation~\cite{redqueen, neuzz, angora, chen2019Matryoshka, 10.1145/3510003.3510174, rong2022valkyrie}.
+Many improvements have been implemented in AFL++~\cite{AFLplusplus}, making it a good framework for further development.
+Fuzzing not only finds bugs but also helps program understanding~\cite{zhao2023}.

 LLVM also introduces its own coverage guided fuzzing framework libFuzzer~\cite{serebryany2016continuous}, coupled with \fuzzmutate{}~\cite{FuzzMutate}, it can be used to fuzz LLVM backend.
 However, \fuzzmutate{} only generates a limited type of code and is not under active development.
 Still, the framework provides us with helpful insights into how should we mutate LLVM IR.